GtafanWRLD/PO-MO_De-compiler/README.md

 # PO File Merger

-A Python tool to batch-merge `.po` translation files for games like World of Tanks.
+A Python tool to batch-merge `.po` translation files for Mir Tankov.
+Can be used for different games as well.
 It syncs English and Russian `.po` files by always **replacing Russian translations with their English counterparts** where available, preserving unmatched Russian entries.
-Made to the easier mering .po files to MirTankov.
-Can be used for other games too.

 ---